seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Cookie Issued
 ```

----
+From this point on, the browser automatically sends that cookie on each request, and the server can look it up to find the corresponding session. [github](https://github.com/clerk/clerk-docs/blob/main/docs/references/nextjs/server-actions.mdx)

-# Wait...
+***

-What Is A Session?
+# What Is a Session?

-Suppose you enter a hotel.
+Imagine checking into a hotel.

-The receptionist gives:
+The receptionist gives you:

 ```text
 Room Card #248